tobeno/example-booking/README.md

    - Error responses and resource creation
 10. Add booking to API and web-app
 11. Milestone reached: Properties can be booked
+12. Add booking date to API and web-app